emerginganalytics/cyberarena/build-files/server-code/IoT/utils/README.md

 ## checkState

 A simple bash script used to check and maintain SSH keys and Google's root.pem

-## wpaconf.sh
+## iotctl.sh

-Allows you to quickly setup wireless networks and pull SSH keys.
-Created to help speed up the mass imagagin process
+Allows you to quickly setup wireless networks, update and pull ssh keys, and check service and telemetry logs